 To discuss your child’s injury case with our firm, contact us by phone or through our online form.
 We serve clients throughout Indianapolis and Indiana.
 We can provide a free and confidential consultation about your case.

-Common Types of Child Injuries
+Common Types of Child Injuries in Indiana

 Children are susceptible to accidents and injuries due to their active and playful nature.
 Curiosity and thrill-seeking can, and often does, lead to trouble.

 However, a child injury case goes beyond a mere cut, scrape or bruise.
 Serious child injuries can result from:

 - Auto accidents – Children may suffer catastrophic injuries in auto accidents as passengers, pedestrians or bicyclists.
 Negligent drivers can be held accountable.

 - Sports-related injuries – Children may suffer brain injury or other serious harm when they are not given proper safety equipment, or when they are allowed to participate in games or practice when still hurt.
 Coaches, trainers, administrators or school systems should be held responsible if this occurs.

 - Swimming pool accidents – Children can suffer head or spinal cord injuries from diving into a pool or falling in the pool area.
 They may also suffer a drowning or near-drowning or injuries related to dangerous pool chemicals.
 Pool owners may be liable for failing to maintain safe premises or to provide proper supervision.

 - Dog bites – Children are susceptible to serious injury, including permanent scarring and disfigurement, when attacked by dogs or other animals.
 Pet owners can be held strictly liable under Indiana law.

 - Defective products – Manufacturers owe parents and children the duty to produce and distribute safe products or to provide proper warnings about a product’s dangerous qualities.
 Children can be harmed by defective toys, cribs or car seats or by products that contain hazardous chemicals.